 - Winner of multiple industry awards

-- Commission-free FX trades via standard accounts
+- Commission-free FX trades via Standard accounts

 - Over 1,200 instruments across all major asset classes